Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Introduction

-There are several reasons to prefer this nonsmooth loss function over the quartic one of \eqref{eq:unreg_pr_quartic} and \eqref{eq:unreg_gen_quartic}: \begin{itemize} \item This loss function empirically works better in many situations.
-See, for example, \cite{Yeh2015,Wang2018b,Zhang2016} for some numerical evidence and further discussion. \item This loss function is a good (local) approximation to the Poisson (negative) log-likelihood function, which is a natural choice in many imaging problems; see, for example, \cite{Seifert2023}.
+There are several reasons to prefer this loss function over the quartic one of \eqref{eq:unreg_pr_quartic} and \eqref{eq:unreg_gen_quartic}: \begin{itemize} \item In practice, this loss function often works better in terms of reconstruction error, algorithmic convergence rate, and the number of measurements required.
+See, for example, \cite{Yeh2015,Wang2018b,Zhang2016} for empirical evidence and further discussion. \item This loss function is a good (local) approximation to the Poisson (negative) log-likelihood function, which is a natural choice in many imaging problems; see, for example, \cite{Seifert2023}.
 It furthermore is finite everywhere, unlike the Poisson log-likelihood function. \item For obtaining theoretical guarantees for ordinary phase retrieval, the fact that the objective function in \eqref{eq:unreg_pr_quartic} and \eqref{eq:unreg_gen_quartic} is quartic in the measurement vectors $\{f_i\}_i$ makes the landscape analysis quite sensitive to large measurements.
 For example, even with Gaussian measurements (that is, the vectors $f_1, \dots, f_n$ are independent standard Gaussian vectors), heavy tails lead to considerable difficulty in the analysis and result in some logarithmic factors in the results we can obtain (the paper \cite{Liu2024} suggests this difficulty is inevitable for this loss function, at least without using completely different analysis tools).
-Our statistical guarantees for \eqref{eq:unreg_gen_sqrt} in \Cref{sec:stats} will indeed avoid this issue. \item The nonsmooth problems \eqref{eq:unreg_pr_sqrt} and \eqref{eq:unreg_gen_sqrt} are amenable to reformulation as smooth \emph{synchronization} problems over the unknown measurement phases/directions, as in the PhaseCut approach of \cite{Waldspurger2015} (a special case of this approach also appeared in \cite{Halsted2022}).
-Indeed, we explore this in \Cref{sec:phasecut} of the present paper. \end{itemize} Regardless of which formulation as an optimization problem we choose, each has the issue of being \emph{nonconvex} and thus possibly having spurious local optima; thus the question remains of how well we can solve these problems in practice.
+Our statistical guarantees for \eqref{eq:unreg_gen_sqrt} in \Cref{sec:stats} will indeed avoid this issue. \end{itemize} Both formulations \eqref{eq:unreg_gen_quartic} and \eqref{eq:unreg_gen_sqrt} are nonconvex and thus possibly have spurious local optima.
+The problem \eqref{eq:unreg_pr_sqrt} has yet another difficulty: it is \emph{nonsmooth} due to the square root (in \eqref{eq:unreg_pr_sqrt}, this appears in the unsquared absolute value).
+Nonsmoothness makes practical optimization and theoretical analysis more delicate as important quantities such as the gradient and Hessian may not exist everywhere.